sanchit-gandhi/whisper-jax/README.md

 However, at peak times there may be a queue of users that limit how quickly your audio input is transcribed.
 In this case, you may benefit from running the model yourself, such that you have unrestricted access to the Whisper JAX model.

+If you are just interested in running the model in a standalone Python script, refer to the Kaggle notebook [Whisper JAX TPU](https://www.kaggle.com/code/sgandhi99/whisper-jax-tpu).

-We provide all the necessary code for creating an inference endpoint.
+Otherwise, we provide all the necessary code for creating an inference endpoint.
 To obtain this code, first clone the repository on the GPU/TPU on which you want to host the endpoint:
 ```
 git clone https://github.com/sanchit-gandhi/whisper-jax